IntersectMBO/plutus/plutus-metatheory/README.md

 * The formalisation currently covers the full language of Plutus Core:
-  System F omega with (deep) iso-recursive types, and builtin-types for integers and bytestrings.
+  System F omega with (deep) iso-recursive types, and builtin-types for integers and bytestrings, reduction, CK and CEK semantics and type checking.
 Progress and preservation have been shown to hold for the small-step operational semantics.

 * The Agda formalisation contains an executable `plc-agda` which makes use of the parser and pretty printer from `plutus-core` in conjunction with an interpreter written in Agda.
 It has the same interface as `plc`.

-There are three versions of the reduction semantics:

-1. The intrinsically typed semantics which is the most high-assurance and described in the paper "System F for Fun and Profit" which will be presented at the International Conference on the Mathematics of Program Construction in Porto, Portugal in Autum 2019.

-2. The extrinsically typed version which the `plc-agda` tool uses.

-3. The untyped version.
-The computational meaning of System F is given by the untyped semantics and this version allows us to check that this is the case.
-It also provides a check that other versions of the syntax and semantics match by seeing if they erase to the same untyped syntax/semantics.

-We have proved that the three versions of the syntax/reduction semantics match.

-There are two versions of the CK machine:

-1. Intrinsically typed.
-2. Extrinsically typed.

-There is one version of the CEK machine.

-There is an evidence producing typechecker.
+It supports evaluation using various reduction strategies and type checking.

+## Detailed Description

+See the [table of contents](https://input-output-hk.github.io/plutus-metatheory/) for an explanation of the structure of the formalisation and links to the code.

+**The below information is deprecated and is in the process of being replaced by the table of contents document.**

 ## Structure of the intrinsically typed formalisation